 1. tags are mandatory and, and tags are optional.

 2. All URLs in the sitemap must belong to the same domain.

-3. Sitemap cannot be larger than 10 MB in file size and can have a maximum of 50,000 URLs, if the points mentioned are not followed and a website contains more URL or larger file size, sitemap index should be created, the sitemap index file can contain up to 1000 sitemaps and can contain up to 10 MB of file size.
+3. Sitemap cannot be larger than 10 MB in file size and can have a maximum of 50,000 URLs.
+If the points mentioned are not followed, and a website contains more URLs or larger file size, a sitemap index should be created.
+The sitemap index file can contain up to 1000 sitemaps and up to 10 MB of file size.

 Note: Note that if the files are larger, use gzip compression.